sreyeshmandly/AI_Sustainability_Project/README.md

 Glass

+Metal

 Paper

-Metal

 ⚠️ Hazardous Waste

+Batteries

+Chemicals

+Medical waste

-You can replace with your own dataset by maintaining the folder structure.
+You can replace the dataset with your own — just maintain the folder structure.

 🌍 Future Enhancements

-🔹 Deploy as a Web App using Flask/Streamlit
+🔹 Deploy as Web App using Streamlit/Flask
-🔹 Deploy as Android App using TensorFlow Lite
+🔹 Develop Android App using TensorFlow Lite
 🔹 Integrate with IoT Smart Bins (Raspberry Pi)
-🔹 Improve accuracy with Transfer Learning (MobileNet, ResNet) 🔹 Add real-time classification using OpenCV Camera Feed
+🔹 Improve accuracy with MobileNet / ResNet Transfer Learning 🔹 Add real-time camera detection using OpenCV

 🤝 Contributing

-Contributions are welcome!
+Contributions, improvements, and suggestions are welcome!
-Feel free to open an Issue or Pull Request.
+Feel free to create an Issue or Pull Request.

-⭐ Show Your Support
+⭐ Support the Project

-If you like this project, please give it a star ⭐ on GitHub — it helps a lot!
+If you found this project helpful, please ⭐ star the repository.
+Your support motivates further development!